 Rodney McLeod, the Eagles' nominee for the Walter Payton NFL Man of the Year Award, is a mentor – also called a "big" – in the Big Brothers Big Sisters program.
 But there are several ways to volunteer.
 The Beyond School Walls initiative allows companies to welcome students to the workplace where they can be mentored by a professional to offer a glimpse of a real-world work environment.
 Mentor 2.0 provides students at Parkway Center City High School with a personal advisor and the opportunity to take college classes and finish with an associate degree upon graduation.

 There are tens of thousands of success stories throughout the organization's history.
 Allen was a big who mentored a boy who got into some legal trouble.
 In court, the judge laid out several options, one of them was sending the boy to boot camp.
 Allen thought that boot camp was the best course of action, of course, much to the young boy's dismay.
-That boy – Sam Evans – is now the principal at Cristo Rey High School in Philadelphia.
-And he credits Allen's decision in that courtroom as a critical turning point in his life.
+That boy – Sam Evans – eventually became an assistant principal at a high school in Philadelphia.
+And he credited Allen's decision in that courtroom as a critical turning point in his life.